JakyeRU/Larascord/README.md

 ---
 # Larascord Routes
-> :hint: These routes can be found in the `routes/auth.php` file.
+> 💡 These routes can be found in the `routes/auth.php` file.
 >
 | Route Name | URL | Description | Action | Method |
 | ---------- | ---- | ----------- | ------ | ------ |